Ayushparwal/boom/README.md

 - 🥇 Rank 1 out of 2,684 participants in Kaggle’s Merchandise Playground Series
 - ✅ Certified by NVIDIA in:
-  - AI for Anomaly Detection
+  - AI for Anomaly Detection.
-  - Transformers-Based NLP Applications
+  - Transformers-Based NLP Applications.

 ---